Download Full Text (11.1 MB)

 Susan Kean, formerly Susan Livingston and later Susan Ursin Niemcewicz (1759-1833)

 Bay 1, Column 1, LHC Series 2

 Gough, Elizabeth.
 Eliza Gough to Susan Kean, April 15, 1791.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1790s. https://digitalcommons.kean.edu/lhc_1790s/75
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1790s. https://digitalcommons.kean.edu/lhc_1790s/75

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at firstname.lastname@example.org.